 Bolton Abbey, noted for its abbey ruins set on the valley of the Wharfe and its shooting moors is in the heart of the constituency.
 Tourism and agriculture – together with service industries, like care for the elderly form the economic backbone of the area, alongside small manufacturing centres in Skipton, Ripon, Pateley Bridge, and Bentham.

-The Skipton and Ripon Constituency includes the following local council wards:
+The Skipton and Ripon Constituency includes the following electoral divisions, under the North Yorkshire Council:

 Aire Valley, Bentham and Ingleton, Boroughbridge and Claro, Glusburn, Cross Hills and Sutton-in-Craven, Masham and Fountains, Mid Craven, Pateley Bridge and Nidderdale, Ripon Minster and Moorside, Ripon Ure Bank and Spa, Settle and Penyghent, Skipton East and South, Skipton North and Embsay-with-Eastby, Skipton West and West Craven, Washburn and Birstwith, Wathvale and Bishop Monkton, Wharfedale